 Send a flier to all the shops in the area, include the police report number, serial number and link to your stolen bike listing.
 If someone tries to sell a suspicious bike, the shops will be armed with all relevant information to secure the bike and take action.

-4) Scour Craigslist
+4) Scour the online marketplaces

 It is unlikely the police will accompany you to retrieve your bike, unless you have enough corroborating information.
 "We can't go into someone's house without a warrant," says Matheus, "otherwise we would be violating people's rights."

 Write down your serial number.
 Always lock your bike.
 Bring it inside when you're home.
 With any luck, following these steps will help protect and recover your property, but keep in mind most people aren't so lucky.